Alex1-linux/Owncloud-Guide/README.md

 To complete the installation, a connection from a browser to ownCloud server need to be established.
 1. Find out the ipaddress of the ubuntu server.
 Ifconfig
-2. Open a browser and type in
+2. Open a browser and type in the format http://ipaddress/owncloud
-http://ipaddress/owncloud
 3. In the page that opens up